 This upright has a clean, fresh look to it, with an attractive step-through frame and some nice blue trim.
 More importantly, it’s comfy to sit on thanks to a thick-padded seat and a plethora of possible adjustments.
 You can easily alter the handlebars and seat to fit your size perfectly.

 Unlike a lot of exercise equipment we see, the Marcy upright bike is suitable for taller cyclists, with a recommended upper limit of around 6 foot 3 inches.

 The LCD screen does the job perfectly well, with nice chunky letters you don’t have to lean forwards to see.
 And it’s positioned so that if you put your phone or tablet on the built in holder, you can see both.

-Operation is smooth, thanks to it’s belt drive system although resistance is not going to be enough if you’re looking for a challenge.
+Operation is smooth, thanks to its belt drive system although resistance is not going to be enough if you’re looking for a challenge.

-Verdict: This is a top-notch home upright bike that anyone in the market for a simple way to get in shape should check out.
+Verdict: This is a top-notch upright exercise bike that anyone in the market for a simple way to get in shape should check out.
 It looks good, is quiet and has loads of user-friendly functions and welcome little extras.

 - Solid construction